Black color reactive dyes for digital textile printing: the difference between MCT and VS dyes

 The financial aspect: what do reactive dyes for digital textile printing cost?

-The individual ingredients for VS inks are cheaper, which is why making the exact same tone with MCT inks is more expensive.
-That is partly because of the more expensive ingredients (dyes), but the purifying process is also a factor that increases the price.
+The individual ingredients for VS inks are cheaper.
+At the same time, VS is providing a deeper black.
+This is why making the exact same tone with MCT inks is more expensive.
+Furthermore, the purifying process is also a factor that increases the price.
 Purifying VS dyes is less time consuming than MCT dyes.
+In return, MCT is more stable and less susceptible to changes in the printing process.

 Pros and cons: conclusion

 In short, VS dyes are more attractive in terms of pricing and color density, but you need to know exactly what you’re doing and you have to be in full control of your production process.
 In terms of sensitivity, MCT is the safer choice, but to create an equal quality, MCT is more expensive.
-If the MCT Ultra HD Black is deep enough, choosing for safety might be a wise choice in the end.

 As you could read, one of the things that differs between conventional and digital textile printing is the steaming process.
 Do you want to make the transition to digital textile printing?
-I recommend reading our Guide, which covers all the factors relevant to this switch:
+We recommend reading our Guide, which covers all the factors relevant to this switch:

 let's get in touch